jeanhowl/jeanhowl/README.md

 - ⚡ Fun fact: AGI is coming

 For HR parsers:
 - Many of my projects are private.
-If you are interested to see more files: contact me via telegram, link above.
+If you are interested to see more projects: contact me via telegram, link above.

 What to check:
 - For CV: Earthquake Spectrograms Analysis, else private.